Home » Halloween in Plymouth 2022: What’s on in and around the city for kids

 City Centre Halloween Trail

-It will be running during half term, October 22 to 31, and is the perfect thing to do to keep the kids entertained during the holidays.
-You have to locate the 15 Halloween characters displayed in shop windows to be in with a chance of winning one of three £50 gift cards to spend at Waterstones.
+It will be running during half term, October 21 to 30, and is the perfect thing to do to keep the kids entertained during the holidays.
+You have to locate the 15 Halloween characters displayed in shop windows to be in with a chance of winning one of three £50 gift cards to spend at Smyths.
 What a great prize!

 Once you’ve found them all, complete the entry form on the Visit Plymouth website to be in with chance to win.